GEO-IASS/anomaly-detection/README.md

 you shoud be able to download a file named: spark-notebook-master-scala-2.10.4-spark-1.5.1-hadoop-2.6.0.tar

-1) untar it, rename it as `spark-notebook`
+untar it, rename it as `spark-notebook`
-2) modify the `spark-notebook/conf/application.conf`
-3) start the notebook `./bin/spark-notebook -Dconfig.file=./conf/application.conf`

 ## Start it all